-MANDATE: The Black Bag Media Collective is an artist-run, not for profit media collective comprised of professional artists working in music and audio, live performance, New Media and media arts.
-BBMC’s aim is to produce quality recordings, performances and works of art by collective members.
-The BBMC also supports the production, presentation, documentation and dissemination of the work of independent artists – especially those producing independent music, live performance, and media based works (i.e. video, audio, web-based work).
+The Black Bag Media Collective is an artist-run, not for profit collective of artists working across disciplines in Media Arts, live performance, music and audio, and emerging technologies.
+The BBMC produces quality works of art, recordings, and performances by collective members and their associates.
+The BBMC also supports the production, presentation, documentation and dissemination of the work of independent artists – especially those producing independent music, live performance, media arts and working with emerging technologies.

-photo of Steve Abbott, Monty Hall, Liz Solo and Mike Kean at the BBMC Studio by Rhonda Pelley
+photos of Steve Abbott, Monty Hall, Liz Solo and Mike Kean at the BBMC Studio (above) and from Techno Dream and Nightmare Choir (above) by Rhonda Pelley